Was your dog stung by a bee? Find out what’s normal, what you can manage at home and when you need to seek veterinary attention.

 The swelling can be more concerning when dogs get more than one sting.
 “If they get into a hive and they have lots of stings, especially to the face, the swelling is the thing that’s the most concerning,” Mays says.
 “We can arrest a lot of the swelling with an antihistamine injection.
 It kicks in in about 20 minutes, so it’s really fast and effective.”

-If you don’t see the bee and your dog doesn’t yelp, you might not realize he was stung unless you notice swelling.
+If you don’t see the bee and your dog doesn’t yelp, you might not realize he was stung by a bee unless you notice swelling.
 See facial swelling or notice your dog breaking out in hives?
 Rush your pup to the veterinarian immediately.

 Whether your dog is experiencing an allergic reaction, or is just uncomfortable due to swelling at the sting site, your vet can help.
 “Depending on the level of the reaction, they probably would be administered an injectable antihistamine and possibly a steroid,” Dr. Mays says.
 “Typically, we have the owner and the dog stay in the hospital for the next 30 minutes to an hour until the reaction starts to reverse and the swelling starts to recede.
 After that, it’s usually at-home care with Benadryl tablets to keep it under control for a couple of days.”